prestonharberts/bib/Bible/isa19.md

 > The officials of Zoan are nothing but fools;
 > Pharaoh’s wise advisers give stupid advice.
 > How dare you say to Pharaoh,
->  “ I am one of the sages,
+> “I am one of the sages,
->  “ One well-versed in the writings of the ancient kings?”
+> “One well-versed in the writings of the ancient kings?”
 ###### 12
 > But where, oh where, are your wise men?
 > Let them tell you, let them find out